1 in 4

 Who This Impacts

-A survey commissioned by Thinx & PERIOD found that almost half of Black and Latine students feel that they cannot do their best school work because of a lack of access to period products.
+A survey commissioned by Thinx & PERIOD found that almost half of Black and Latine students feel they cannot do their best in school because of a lack of access to period products.

-Young people who menstruate miss valuable class time when they don’t have the period products they need, perpetuating gender inequity in access to education.
+Young people who menstruate miss valuable class time when they don’t have the products they need.
+Since women and trans individuals make up the majority of menstruators, this disparity reinforces gender inequities in education.

-Period poverty is not just felt by young people who menstruate.
-Their caregivers also face the financial burden of purchasing menstrual products.
-This inequity is compounded for BIPOC menstruating people whose families are more likely to earn a low income.
+Period poverty is not just felt by young people who menstruate; their caregivers also face the financial burden of purchasing menstrual products.
+This inequity is particularly pronounced for BIPOC menstruators, whose families are more likely to have lower incomes.

 A Black woman holds packaged menstrual pads, spread in her hand like playing cards.